gigascience/gigadb-website/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Create a report of a defect on the live service, so we can investigate.
+description: Create a report of a defect on the live service, so we can investigate.
-title: ''
+title: '[Bug]'
-labels: bug
+labels: ["bug"]
+projects: ["gigascience/71"]
+assignees:
+  - pli888
-assignees: pli888, rija, kencho51
+  - kencho51

----

-**Describe the bug**
+body:
+  - type: textarea
+    id: description
+	attributes:
+	  label: Describe the bug
-A clear and concise description of what the bug is.
+	  description: Please provide a clear and concise description of what the bug is.

-**To Reproduce**
+	  placeholder: e.g. When I do X, Y happens.
+  - type: textarea
+	id: To Reproduce
+	attributes:
+	  label: To Reproduce
+	  description: Please provide a list of steps to reproduce the issue.
-Steps to reproduce the behavior:
+      placeholder: "Steps to reproduce the behavior:
 	  1. Go to '...'
 	  2. Click on '....'
 	  3. Scroll down to '....'
-4. See error
+	  4. See error"

-**Expected behavior**
+  - type: textarea
+    id: Expected behavior
+    attributes:
+	  label: Expected behavior
-A clear and concise description of what you expected to happen.
+	  description: Please provide a clear and concise description of what you expected to happen.

-**Screenshots**
+	  placeholder: What should happen?
+  - type: textarea
+    id: Screenshots
+	attributes:
+	  label: Screenshots
-If applicable, add screenshots to help explain your problem.
+	  description: If applicable, add screenshots to help explain your problem.
+  - type: textarea
+    id: device information
+    attributes:
+	  label: device information
+	  placeholder:"

-**Desktop (please complete the following information):**
+Desktop (please complete the following information)
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+Smartphone (please complete the following information)
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

-**Additional context**
+"
+  - type: textarea
+    id: Additional context
+    attributes:
+	  label: Additional context
-Add any other context about the problem here.
+	  placeholder: Add any other context about the problem here.